rnx2024/Interactive-Profile-Map-using-R-Programming/README.md

 Anyone can use the code and make changes as long as this original repository is referenced.

-The deployed interactive file can be found here: <https://rpubs.com/rnx2024/mapped-info-philippine-presidential-candidates-presidents>
+The interactive mapped profile info can be found here: <https://rpubs.com/rnx2024/mapped-info-philippine-presidential-candidates-presidents>